Deadlines: 20th Mar & Oct 2018

 6) The librarian’s letter and a brief report of about one page should be sent directly to the administrator of the LTG finances:

-(For further details about the libraries see our list of libraries or the website of the European Association of Sinological Librarians at: www.easl.org)
+(For further details about the libraries see our website or the website of the European Association of Sinological Librarians at: www.easl.org)

 Ms A. Labitzky-Wagner, Sinologisches Seminar, Universität Heidelberg, Akademiestrasse 4-8, D-69117 Heidelberg, Germany.
 Fax: +49-6221-54-24-39.
 E-mail: email@example.com